-In this blog post, I will lead you from start to finish in creating a simple Cordova application that will run on an Android device using Android Studio.
-Here are the steps that will be covered:
+In the remainder of this blog post, I will lead you from start to finish, through the creation of a simple Cordova application that will run on an Android device using Android Studio.
+Ready to get started?

 - Installing the Cordova CLI (Command Line Interface)